mhilgen/mjhilgenberg/README.md

 > 👀 I’m interested in learning anything new that has to do with Programming/Automation<br>
 > 🐯 I’m currently an Undergraduate Student at the *[Clemson University](http://www.clemson.edu)* <br><br>
-> 📫 How to reach me:
+> 📫 How to get in contact with me:
 >>   ***[my LinkedIn](http://www.linkedin.com/in/mjhilgenberg/)***<br>
 >>   ***my Clemson Email: <mhilgen@g.clemson.edu>***<br>
 >>   ***my direct Email: <max.hilgenberg@gmx.net>***<br><br>